tetratelabs/wazero/README.md

 wazero has no dependencies except Go, so the only source of conflict in your project's use of wazero is the Go version.

-To simplify our support policy, we adopt Go's [Release Policy][10] (two versions).

-This means wazero will remain compilable and tested on the version prior to the latest release of Go.

-For example, once Go 1.29 is released, wazero may use a Go 1.28 feature.
+wazero follows the same version policy as Go's [Release Policy][10]: two versions. wazero will ensure these versions work and bugs are valid if there's an issue with a current Go version.

+Additionally, wazero intentionally delays usage of language or standard library features one additional version.
+For example, when Go 1.29 is released, wazero can use language features or standard libraries added in 1.27.
+This is a convenience for embedders who have a slower version policy than Go.
+However, only supported Go versions may be used to raise support issues.

 ### Platform